qiyfoundation/Qiy-Scheme/use-cases/UC48 Access Provider Provides Transporter.md

-# UC41 Data Provider Requests Access
+# UC48 Access Provider Provides Transporter

 # Abstract

-This document is the use case specification for use case [UC41 Data Provider Requests Access](UC41%20Data%20Provider%20Requests%20Access.md).
+This document is the use case specification for use case [UC48 Access Provider Provides Transporter](UC48%20Access%20Provider%20Provides%20Transporter.md).

 # Contents